webpack/webpack.js.org/content/how-to/shim.md

 ### `exports-loader`

 Let's say a library creates a global variable that it expects it's consumers to use.
-In this case we can use [`exports-loader`](https://github.com/webpack/exports-loader), to export that global variable in commonjs format.
+In this case we can use [`exports-loader`](https://github.com/webpack/exports-loader), to export that global variable in CommonJS format.

 ```javascript
 module: {